 In their technical bid, Bidders should demonstrate their understanding of the requirements contained in the bid solicitation and explain how they will meet these requirements.
-Bidders should demonstrate their capability in a thorough, concise and clear manner for carrying out the work.
+Bidders should demonstrate their capability (insert, if applicable: "and describe their approach") in a thorough, concise and clear manner for carrying out the work.